-For dispensing opticians who are looking to advance on their career path, they can decide to take the American Board of Opticians (ABO) examination or the National Contact Lens Examiners (NCLE) Contact Lens Registry Examination.
+For dispensing opticians who are looking to advance on their career path, they can decide to take board-certified certification exams; the American Board of Opticians (ABO) examination or the National Contact Lens Examiners (NCLE) Contact Lens Registry Examination.
 The only eligibility requirements for taking either exam are that the individual must be at least 18 years old and have a high school diploma or GED.
-No certifications are necessary to be a dispensing optician in Montana, but these national credentials can open up possibilities for new, higher paying jobs.
+No certifications are necessary to be a dispensing optician in Montana, but these national credentials can open up possibilities for new, higher-paying jobs.

 There is an option for opticians to advance and shift careers altogether, by studying to get a medical degree in optometry (OD).
 This requires four years of medical school after completing an undergraduate degree program.

 The National Contact Lens Examiners (NCLE) examination is a comprehensive exam that covers all the essential elements of contact lens fitting and care.
 It consists of both a written and practical component.
 This type of certification is recommended for those who are interested in specializing in contact lenses or seeking jobs at optical retail stores which specialize in contact lenses.

 The ABO exam is a comprehensive exam that covers the essential elements of optics and eyeglass fitting.
 It consists of both a written and practical component, as well as an eye health inspection.
 Passing this exam is necessary for anyone looking to specialize in eyeglasses or seeking jobs at optical retail stores which specialize in eyeglasses.

 Continuing Education Requirements for Opticians in Montana